 Difference Between Deep Learning and Machine Learning

-Head to Head Comparison Between Deep Learning and Machine learning (Infographics)
+Head to Head (Infographics)

 Below are the top 6 differences between Deep Learning vs Machine learning